Brexit: EU, UK clinch trade and security deal | DW | 24.12.2020

 He said he regrets that the UK had chosen not to participate in the Erasmus program student exchange program.
 He also said the agreement reached on free movement was not a sign of historically close ties.

+Addressing the key fisheries issue, he said the UK government would support fishing communities with an investment boost to modernize fishing industries.
+"We will be able to catch and eat prodigious amounts of fish."

+The share of UK fish will rise to two-thirds from around half of all fish caught in UK waters.

-"It will not be a bad thing" for the EU to have "a prosperous dynamic and contented UK on your doorstep," Johnson said.
+On trade and business, Johnson said: "It will not be a bad thing" for the EU to have "a prosperous dynamic and contented UK on your doorstep."

+Johnson expressed hope that innovation in the UK would drive business at home, in Europe and globally.

+Johnson dismissed a reporter's question about the UK following the EU rules on tax, worker's rights and tariffs, and on London accepting the "level playing field" with the EU that it had long resisted.

 Crucially, the UK will no longer be under the jurisdiction of the European Court of Justice, stressed the UK leader.